khalida/energy-storage-temporal-resolution/README.md

 ## Running the Analysis
 All of the analysis which produced the tables and figures in the paper will is run from the Matlab script `/PecanStreet_run_TimeSeries_Analysis.m`.
 This script is expected to find the data files in a `/data/` subdirectory, so first download the data into that folder.
+Note that there are some dependencies on Matlab libraries which will need to be downloaded from the mathworks website (for example `matlab2tikz` and `blah`).

 There are several Matlab m-file functions included in the root directory `/` which help with running the analysis.